COGS108/Overview/COGS108-Syllabus.md

 Anonymous Course Feedback:  https://goo.gl/forms/2nXnDNbgYuS1OsGF2

-*You will be able to post anonymously on Piazza; however, you will only be anonymous to your classmates.
+*You will be able to post anonymously on Ed; however, you will only be anonymous to your classmates.
 Your Instructor and TAs will be able to see who you are.

 ---